MrYsLab/s3-extend/docs/issues.md

 to the console.

-Please also include a .sb3 file for your Scratch project or a screen-shot of the blocks in the Scatch script.
+Please also include a .sb3 file for your Scratch project or a screenshot of the blocks in the Scatch script.

 ## Issues With Any Of The OneGPIO Extension Servers